 “When you find your systems solve multiple problems, then you know you're close to the right solution,” Weber said.

-Desert Bloom will be built at the Xtreme Manufacturing site in Henderson.
+Mojave Bloom will be built at the Xtreme Manufacturing site in Henderson.
 Construction will start around the end of the fall semester, with the bulk of the construction in spring 2020.
 The home must be transported to Washington, D.C., to go on display by June 25, 2020.
-Xtreme Manufacturing built the units for Container Park, and Desert Bloom will employ some of the same methods used there.
+Xtreme Manufacturing built the units for Container Park, and Mojave Bloom will employ some of the same methods used there.
 Owner Don Ahern also owns a trucking company, and has the logistic expertise to get the home to the nation’s capital.

 Engineering testing on its systems will start as soon as this summer, but the challenge now is to finalize the design in a way that fully ties together the structural, physical, and thematic elements into a building.